baradhiren/baradhiren/content/posts/2021-06-22-qas-guide-to-toptal-interview.md

 ### English Proficiency

 Once you are part of Toptal you will be working for clients from all over the world.
 Toptal expects people on their network to be proficient in English.
-This round gives them assurance that you will be able to understand client requirements and contribute back with best of your capabilities.
+This helps provide them assurance that you will be able to understand client requirements and communicate back with best of your capabilities.
 Communication is also a very integral part of working Remote.
 So, you want to make sure you can fluently express your thoughts in English.

 This round will be a 10-20 minutes call and someone from Toptal will be validating your English speaking skills.